Department of Archaeology Facilities

 ZooMS (Zooarchaeology by Mass Spectrometry) Laboratory

-The Max Planck Institute for the Science of Human History houses laboratory facilities dedicated to Zooarchaeology by Mass Spectrometry (ZooMS).
-This ‘molecular fingerprinting’ approach enables the rapid species identification of archaeological samples.
-Our facilities include dedicated space for the extraction of collagen and other proteins from archaeological material, as well as space and equipment for sample cataloguing, processing, photography, and the long-term cold and dry storage of samples.
+The Max Planck Institute for the Science of Human History houses laboratory facilities dedicated to (collagen) peptide mass fingerprinting, also known as Zooarchaeology by Mass Spectrometry (ZooMS).
+This biomolecular tool enables the rapid taxonomic identification of archaeological bone samples.
+Our facilities include dedicated space for the extraction of collagen and other proteins from archaeological material, our own in-house Bruker Autoflex MALDI-Tof for spectrometric analyses, as well as space and equipment for sample cataloguing, processing, photography, and the long-term cold and dry storage of samples.

 Scanning Electron Microscopy Facility